taocpp/PEGTL/doc/Stream-Parsing.md

 The [`prefetch`](#prefetch-num-) and [`require`](#require-num-) rules can be used to manually prefetch some input data into the buffer.

 Removing parsed bytes from the buffer is called a *discard*.
-This making space for more to-be-parsed data needs to happen regularly while parsing and can be done either manually or automatically.
+Making space for more to-be-parsed data needs to happen regularly while parsing and can be done either manually or automatically.

 The [`discard`](#discard) rule and/or the [`discard_input`](#discard_input) and [`discard_input_on`](#discard_input_on-bool-) actions are used for manual discards.
 The stream inputs whose name contains `_auto_` perform aggressive automatic discarding.